 So, if you are feeling stuck, or experiencing a sense of isolation or fear, remember: all of us at Children’s Council are committed to you and your loved ones.

 Here are a few steps you might take to feel more prepared and supported through the power of community:

 - Start a conversation with your kids about the “tough stuff.”
 Art, play and story-telling can help young children cope and communicate through big emotions.
 Check out this book list curated by Tandem, Partners in Early Learning® and a handout with tips on how to navigate difficult topics like incarceration, divorce or even the loss of a job.

 - Register for community gatherings through Children’s Council’s website.
 We offer Tuesday Playgroups, a monthly “Parent Cafe” and other workshops and fun activities for all families.
-Our City Kids Family Fair on Saturday, September 21 is an awesome, free community event – we hope you can join us!

 - Complete a family preparedness plan.
 This Immigrant Legal Resource Center (ILRC)’s sample plan is available in English, Chinese and Spanish, and is a useful guide for all families – regardless of immigration status – to help prepare for an emergency.
 It includes instructions on how to complete a child care affidavit so a relative can care for a child in a parent’s temporary absence.